emard/wifi_jtag/README.md

     shutdown command invoked
     Info : remote_bitbang interface quit

+What works for one FPGA, doesn't neccessary work for the other.
-Doesn't work for FPGA board TB299 (Xilinx Spartan-6).
-It looks like everything is fine:
+FPGA board TB299 (Xilinx Spartan-6) seems like everything is fine:

     svf file programmed successfully for 59 commands with 0 errors

 But FPGA will not start.
+Maybe upload too slow?

 # Pinout